 Carrying on from yesterday’s reading, we get the instructions for what to do once someone is clear of a skin disease.
-I’ll come back to this in a minute.

 Next is a very similar process for what to do if someone has a disease, a mould or fungus, growing in their house.
 Just like leprosy, this is another clear metaphor for how sin works.

 Again, just like sin, mould will contaminate a space and then spread uncontrollably unless dealt with.
-God really like wants to drill down into his people to do everything you can to deal with a disease so it doesn’t spread.
+God really wants to drill down into his people to do everything you can to deal with a disease so it doesn’t spread.
 In the same way, we are to do everything we can to deal with sin so it doesn’t spread.

 We can actually see the Bible make the link between the two even clearer.
 In both the case of the skin disease and the house disease, the key part is mentioned in the cleaning ritual.

-In both cases they are to be cleansed by hyssop, basically as small branch (Leviticus 14:6-7, 51).
+In both cases they are to be cleansed by hyssop, basically a small branch (Leviticus 14:6-7, 51).
 Later on in the Bible we get Psalm 51.
 This is a famous Psalm of Repentance, apologising for and turning away from your sin.

 The story behind it is King David has slept with another man’s wife, got her pregnant, then killed the man and married the woman to cover up his mistake.
 Having realised what he’s done, he comes to God and repents.
 He then says this line, “Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow.”
 (Psalms 51:7).